-Inspection of Figure 18.1 shows that the two-player Stag Hunt has two Nash equilibria: (Stag, Stag) and (Hare, Hare).
+Inspection of the left panel of Figure 21.1 shows that the two-player Stag Hunt has two Nash equilibria: (Stag, Stag) and (Hare, Hare).
 If one player remains attentive to the pursuit of the stag, then the other player prefers to remain attentive; if one player chases a hare, the other one prefers to chase a hare (she cannot catch a stag alone).
-(The equilibria of the variant of the game in Figure 19.1 are analogous: (Refrain, Refrain) and (Arm, Arm).)
+(The equilibria of the variant of the game in the right panel of Figure 21.1 are analogous: (Refrain, Refrain) and (Arm, Arm).)